pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 **Note:** The Banggood STM32 module most likely already has the header pin in place.

 ## Flashing pre-compiled binaries
-Pre-compiled binaries are available [here](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases).
+If you don't need/want to customize the multi module firmware then you can use pre-compiled binaries available [here](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases).
 - **Multiprotocol_V1.X.X_STM32.bin** files are for transmitters with support for hardware telemetry inversion, such as Turnigy 9X, 9XR, 9X+.
 - **Multiprotocol_V1.X.X_STM32_INV.bin** files are for tranismitters which require telemetry inverted in the module firmware, such as Taranis/T16.